Birdlip Mirror

 The Birdlip Mirror is an intricately decorated ornamented bronze mirror from the late-Iron Age.
 It was found in 1879 near Birdlip, Gloucestershire in England, and is dated to c.
 100 BC – 50 BC.
-It has a cast handle and kidney-shaped mirror plate, which is highly polished on its front to achieve reflectivity.
+It has a cast handle and a kidney-shaped mirror plate which is highly polished on its front to achieve reflectivity.
 The reverse contains intricate engraved and chased curvilinear patterns in the Insular La Tène style.

 It was discovered alongside a silver gilt brooch, an amber necklace, and two bowls and bracelets made of bronze and silver.
 The objects were found next to the skeletons of a woman in her mid-30s—presumed to be its then and final owner— who had been buried alongside two men.
 It is believed that the woman was buried c.
 50 AD.
 The bodies and high-quality artefacts are collectively known as the "Birdlip Grave Group".

-The objects are now in the collection of the Museum of Gloucester.
+The Birdlip Grave Group objects are now in the collection of the Museum of Gloucester.